 Today, the Chan Zuckerberg Initiative (CZI), the philanthropic endeavor led by Facebook’s Mark Zuckerberg and his partner Priscilla Chan, announced the launch of its Neurodegeneration Challenge Network.
 This new network brings together experimental scientists from diverse biomedical research fields, as well as computational biologists and physicians, to understand the underlying causes of neurodegenerative disorders.

-One of the selected scientific teams is a consortium of Mission Lucidity partners prof. Patrik Verstreken (VIB-KU Leuven), prof. Wim Vandenberghe (UZ Leuven), Dr. Dries Braeken (imec) and prof. Birgit Schuele (Stanford University).
+One of the selected scientific teams is a consortium of Mission Lucidity partners Prof. Patrik Verstreken (VIB-KU Leuven), Prof. Wim Vandenberghe (UZ Leuven), Dr. Dries Braeken (imec) and Prof. Birgitt Schuele (Stanford University).

-“Neurodegenerative disorders, including Alzheimer’s, Parkinson’s, Huntington’s disease, and ALS, are a class of diseases that affect millions of people worldwide,” says CZI Science Program Officer, Katja Brose.
+“Neurodegenerative disorders, including Alzheimer’s, Parkinson’s, Huntington’s disease, and ALS, are a class of diseases that affect millions of people worldwide,” says Katja Brose, CZI Science Program Officer.
 “Meanwhile, the causes of most neurodegenerative diseases are only partly understood, and there are still no effective therapies to cure, prevent, or even treat most of these disorders.”

 The CZI Neurodegeneration Challenge Network now seeks to address these gaps by launching a collaborative network to focus on neurodegenerative diseases as a broad class of disorders, with shared features and potentially shared solutions.
 The Belgian team plans to create a new chip to study the mechanisms of Parkinson’s disease.